nafiyial-jpg/Ticket-Impact-Tool/README.md

-# Speeding-Ticket-Cost-Calculator
+# Speeding-Ticket-Calculator
 Calculates speeding fines and insurance surcharges by state.

-# ⚖️ Speeding Ticket Cost Calculator (2026 Edition)
+# ⚖️ Speeding Ticket Calculator (2026 Edition)

 A high-performance, mobile-optimized suite of calculators designed to estimate the **total financial impact** of speeding violations across all 51 US states.